-Figure 316 MAC Address Rule
+Figure 260 MAC Address Rule

 Configuration > Host Checker Policy > Add Custom Rule : MAC Address

-Add Custom Rule: MAC Address
+Add Custom Rule : MAC Address

 Rule Type: MAC Address

 Rule Name:

-❤ Criteria
+◆ Criteria

-MAC Addresses: Example 00:11:85:bb:8e: 00:ff:8:
+MAC Addresses: Example

-One per line

-® Required © Deny
+Required Deny

 Save Changes Cancel

 indicates required field

-- 5. Under Criteria,enter a comma-delimited list (without spaces) of MAC addresses in the form XX:XX:XX:XX:XX:XX where the X's are hexadecimal numbers.
-For example: 00:0e:1b:04:40:29.You can use a wildcard character to represent a two-character section of the address.
-For example, you can use a to represent the "04", "40", and "29" sections of the previous example address:00:0e:1b:::But you cannot use a to represent a single character.
-For example, the in the following address is not allowed:00:0e:1b:04:40:9 - 6.
+- 5. Under Criteria,enter a comma-delimited list (without spaces) of MAC addresses in the form XX:XX:XX:XX:XX where the X's are hexadecimal numbers.
+For example: 00:0e:1b:04:40:29.You can use a \ wildcard character to represent a two-character section of the address.
+For example, you can use a \ to represent the "04", "40", and "29" sections of the previous example address:00:0e:1b:\:\:\But you cannot use a \ to represent a single character.
+For example, the \ in the following address is not allowed:00:0e:1b:04:40:\9 - 6.
 Select Required to require that a MAC address of the client machine matches any of the addresses you specify, or Deny to require that the all addresses do not match.
 A client machine will have at least one MAC address for each network connection, such as Ethernet, wireless, and VPN. - 7.
 This rules requirement is met if there is a match between any of the addresses you specify and any MAC address on the client machine. - 8.
 Click Save Changes.